KyleGough/sudoku/README.md

 ##### Single Candidate #####

 ```
-A cell can only be on possible value.
+A cell can only be one possible value.
 ```

 Using only this strategy is not sufficient enough to solve any 17-clue Sudokus